The Chow $t$-structure on the $\infty$-category of motivic spectra: Reconstruction theorems

 \subsection{Comonadic descent}

 Suppose given a presentably symmetric monoidal category $\scr D$ and $A \in \CAlg(\scr D)$.
-We obtain a free-forgetful adjunction and the endofunctor which acquires the structure of a comonad \cite[Proposition 4.7.4.3]{HA}.
+We obtain a free-forgetful adjunction and the endofunctor which acquires the structure of a comonad \cite[Proposition 4.7.3.3]{HA}.

-We denote by $C\CoMod$ the category of comodules under $C$ \cite[Definition 4.2.1.13]{HA}, and hence obtain a factorization \cite[\S4.7.4]{HA} where $C\CoMod \to A\Mod$ is the forgetful functor which we denote by $H$ (with right adjoint the cofree comodule functor) and $\scr D \to C\CoMod$ sends $X$ to $X \otimes A$ with its canonical comodule structure (with right adjoint the functor forgetting to the underlying object of $\scr C$).
+We denote by $C\CoMod$ the category of comodules under $C$ \cite[Definition 4.2.1.13]{HA}, and hence obtain a factorization \cite[\S4.7.4]{HA} where $C\CoMod \to A\Mod$ is the forgetful functor which we denote by $H$ (with right adjoint the cofree comodule functor) and $\scr D \to C\CoMod$ sends $X$ to $X \otimes A$ with its canonical comodule structure.